Freedom and Constraints in the K3 Landscape

-This redundancy may disappear in some cases, when we take into account the enhanced gauge group arising from small instantons on a singular curve in the K3.
-This could happen, for example, when the lattice $\M$ does not contain an A-D-E sublattice, but an overlattice of $\M$ does.
-Understanding the physical significance of the discrete redundancies possible in this class of models is an interesting problem which we leave to future work.
+Understanding the physical significance of the discrete redundancies possible in this class of models is an interesting problem that we leave to future work.

+In this paper we have focused on theories associated with smooth K3 compactifications.
+This condition imposes the constraint that the lattice defined by $m$ does not contain vectors of norm-squared $-2$.
+While most lattices with such vectors do not seem to correspond to models with physical spectra, it is possible that in some cases there are singular K3 compactifications that give sensible 6D physical theories.
+We leave further investigation of these models to further work.

+A further constraint on possible low-energy theories arises from the Freed-Witten anomaly condition in ten dimensions.
+In the analysis of this paper this condition is built into the construction of the lattice $\M$, which must contain the vector $\frac{1}{2}\sum_{a} N_af_a$, where the $f_a$'s characterize the gauge group factors $U(N_a)$.
+Unlike the absence of vectors of norm-squared $-2$, this condition is not transparent from the point of view of the low-energy spectrum and data $N_a, m_{ab}$.